KennethTL/alx-zero_day/0x03-git/README.md

-This README contains information about the 0x03-git directory.
+This updated README contains information about the 0x03-git directory.